IgorCandido/Hazzlenut/README.md

 Work list:
-- Make sure to change doRequestSeq to return an object with the Seq the cursor and pagination information (to be able to iterate)

 - Clean and reorganize the services.twitch namespace

 - Understand why the TwitchReply RootJsonFormat isn't being correctly imported implicitly